zrcxvs/nexus-cli/README.md

 ### 🛠  Developer Guide

-The following steps may be required in order to setup a development environment for contributing to the project:
+The following steps may be required in order to set up a development environment for contributing to the project:

 #### Linux